Deepa-Tilwani/MyTalks/TheSpike/readme.md

-This folder contains the presentation for the summary of book The Spike by Mark Humphries.
+This folder contains the presentation for the summary of book "The Spike: An Epic Journey Through the Brain in 2.1 Seconds" by Mark Humphries.

 Book Link:  https://press.princeton.edu/books/hardcover/9780691195889/the-spike